melissamonk-NOAA/Vermilion_2021/doc/north.md

 As noted above, MRFSS sampling was halted from 1990-1992 due to funding issues.
-The survey resumed in 1993 in all modes, except for the party/charter (PC) boat mode which resumed in 1996 for counties north of Santa Barbara County.
+The survey resumed in 1993 in all modes, except for the PC boat mode which resumed in 1996 for counties north of Santa Barbara County.
 To produce catch estimates for the missing subregion/mode/year combinations, we used linear interpolation.
 Shore modes were a minor component of the vermilion